ymgyt/syndicationd/README.md

 You can exit the filter category mode by pressing the "Esc" key.
 The icons for categories can be specified in `categories.toml`

+### Open feed entry

+To open a feed entry in a web browser, select the entry and press Enter.
+To view the entry in a text browser within the terminal, press the Space.
+The command that is triggered by pressing the Space can be specified using the `$SYND_BROWSER` environment variable, or through related flags or configuration files.
+The command is executed as `$SYND_BROWSER $SYND_BROWSER_ARGS <entry url>`.

 ### Export subscribed feeds